-These handy Budget Worksheets are part of a financial planning series called How to Make a Budget.
-To start this series from the beginning, read the introduction.
+These handy Budget Worksheets are part of a financial planning series called How to Make a Budget – Easy Steps for Beginners.

 What we want does not necessarily correlate to what we need.
 Sure, you may want that double crust pizza with extra cheese and double pepperoni, but what your body really needs for healthy sustenance are wholesome calories from fruits and veggies.
 It’s a bummer, I know. 😉

 Just like keeping a food diary or tracking your exercise with a workout log to get physically fit, writing down your needs and wants on a list can help keep you on the right fiscal track.

 I’m including these Needs and Wants List Worksheets in this series to give you pause for thought when you’ve got some extra cash and need a reason to spend it on the important things in life.
 And no, those sexy three-inch Jimmy Choo stilettos advertised in Vogue don’t count.
 Sorry.
 But yeah, I liked them too.